Great Wall Haval H3: Limousine version

-Great Wall also produces a more luxurious, limousine version of the Hover, called the Great Wall Hover Pi (长城哈弗派).
+Great Wall also produced a more luxurious, limousine version of the Hover, called the Great Wall Hover Pi (长城哈弗派).
 Its name is also sometimes spelt Hover π.
 The first Hover Pi was given as a gift to Fidel Castro in 2006.
-The vehicle has so far been the best selling vehicle of its kind (most others originating outside China being stretched by third-party conversion outfits), being exported to Japan, South Korea, France, Italy, Malaysia, Russia, South Africa, and other overseas markets.
+The vehicle has so far been the best selling vehicle of its kind[a] [b] (most others originating outside China being stretched by third-party conversion outfits), being exported to Japan, South Korea, France, Italy, Malaysia, Russia, South Africa, and other overseas markets.
 In 2008, the Hover Pi's length was extended from 6.7 meters to 6.9 meters.